Swinject/Swinject/README.md

 To run the playground in the project, first build the project, then select `Editor > Execute Playground` menu in Xcode.

+*Note: Xcod 7 beta 4 looks having a problem with rendering of markup.
+Please do not turn on rendered markup.*

 ## License

 MIT license.
 See the `LICENSE` file for details.